-Even though Christmas may not be celebrated at home in many parts of Asia, young learners still have a huge amount of curiosity about it.
+Even though Christmas may not be celebrated at home in many parts of Asia, young learners still have a huge amount of curiosity.
 I found great satisfaction in watching my students go home on the last day of school before the Christmas break singing their favourite Christmas carols.

 There is so much to love about Christmas and with a full package of activities based around this theme, you can expect to see a huge jump in confidence and competence with your learners.